Car Activities for Kids – the Essential Guide to Surviving a Family Road Trip

 Keep them guessing with some surprise toys

-Create a travel bag of surprise toys.
+Car activities for kids can be as simple as a travel bag of surprise toys.
 You don’t need to spend much money but examples of items you could include are a small picture book, finger puppets, stickers, a puzzle, coloured pencils and a colouring book.

 There’s nothing worse than having to reach around behind you every two minutes to pick up toys your child has dropped/thrown.
 Magnetic games or puzzles can solve this problem and should keep the little ones quiet.
 Find some inspiration here.